Bohr–Einstein debates: The quantum revolution

 The quantum revolution of the mid-1920s occurred under the direction of both Einstein and Bohr, and their post-revolutionary debates were about making sense of the change.
-The shocks for Einstein began in 1925 when Werner Heisenberg introduced matrix equations that removed the Newtonian elements of space and time from any underlying reality.
-However, when Erwin Schrödinger sent a preprint of his new equation to Einstein, Einstein wrote back hailing his equation as a decisive advance of “true genius.”
-But the next shock came in 1926 when Max Born proposed that mechanics were to be understood as a probability without any causal explanation.
+Erwin Schrödinger redeveloped quantum theory in terms of a wave mechanics formulation, leading to the Schrödinger equation.
+When Schrödinger sent a preprint of his new equation to Einstein, Einstein wrote back hailing his equation as a decisive advance of “true genius.”
+In parallel, Werner Heisenberg's 1925 Umdeutung paper reinterpreted old quantum theory in terms of matrix-like operators, removing the Newtonian elements of space and time from any underlying reality.
+A year later, in 1926, Max Born, collaborating with Heisenberg, proposed that mechanics were to be understood as a probability without any causal explanation.